Reusable Straw Keychains, Bamboo Straws & 8 Other Plastic Straw Alternatives

 - Not great if these end up in the landfill - they'll be in there for a tremendous amount of time.
 Might as well take them to the recycling center if you don't want them anymore, or drop them off at the thrift shop - anywhere they can do some good

-If you still want to serve them and reduce costs/be eco-friendly, try to restrict your serving to those at the bar only - where patrons are up close to bartenders and waitron and therefore less likely to steal.
+If you still want to serve them and reduce costs/be eco-friendly, try to restrict your serving to those at the bar only - where patrons are up close to bartenders and therefore less likely to steal.

 Our favorite stainless steel straws: